-Packaged Release for Windows
+Packaged Releases for Windows

-Starting with version 0.15, an installer executable is provided as well.
-To install KLayout using the installer, download the executable and execute it.
+For the Windows platform, a self-extracting installer binary is available.
+To install KLayout using the installer, download the executable and run it.
 It will install the binaries at the target location, which can be selected in the installer user interface.
 In addition, it will create three KLayout shortcuts in the "Programs" section of the start menu.
-It will also register itself as handler for file types ".gds" and ".oas".
+It will also register itself as handler for file types ".gds" and ".oas" and other related formats.

 If the installer is executed from a normal user account, it will install itself for that user only.
 No particular rights are required in this case.
 If started with administrator rights, it will install itself for all users.

 Alternatively, a zip archive is provided that contains all the required executables and DLL's.
 A description how to actually build KLayout on Windows using the MSYS2 can be found below.

 For CentOS and OpenSuSE systems, RPM packages (.rpm) are provided on the download page.
 For Ubuntu, Debian packages (.deb) are supplied.
 Only 64bit systems are supported, because 32bit is about to vanish now.
 All packages are signed with the GPG public key (Matthias Koefferlein).

 A few packages are required: